PTAB

 2. Patent Overview

-• Title: Adaptive Enablement of Communications Modes Based on Proximity
+• Title: Systems and Methods for Adaptive Enablement of Communication Modes

 3. Grounds for Unpatentability